Gluten-Free Chicken Pot Pie

 This post may contain affiliate links.
 Read my disclosure policy.

 The ingredients for this chicken pot pie aren’t complicated or fussy.
-You’ll start with two pie crusts, then make the filling with classic pot pie ingredients like winter veggies, broth and cream to make a thick and hearty sauce.
+You’ll start with two pie crusts, then make the filling with classic pot pie ingredients like winter veggies, broth, and cream to make a thick and hearty sauce.
+Here’s a quick overview, but you’ll find the full amounts in the recipe card at the bottom of the post.

 • Gluten-free pie crust.
-Use one portion of my flaky pie crust divided into two equal discs.
+Use one batch of my flaky pie crust divided into two equal discs.

 • Chicken.
 Use precooked shredded chicken that you have from leftovers or from a rotisserie chicken you’ve bought at the store or made in your air fryer.
 Or even use leftover roast turkey from Thanksgiving!

-• Celery.
-If you’re not a celery fan, swap it out for more mushrooms or corn.
+• Aromatic vegetables.
+I use a combination of onion, garlic, carrots, and celery.
+If you’re not a celery fan, swap it out for more mushrooms or even corn.

 • Mushrooms.
 Any kind will work!
 If you don’t like them, feel free to skip them.